semagnum/light-painter/README.md

 - world sky texture

-Also included are these (but since they use emissive materials, they will not work in Eevee):
+Also included are these (but since they use emissive materials, they will not work the same outside of Eevee):

 - emissive mesh object as a convex hull
 - emissive tube - each annotation stroke becomes a "tube" of light -